openSUSE/libstorage-ng/doc/yast-storage-requirements.md

    * LVM
    * Btrfs (volume manager features): not yet supported, needs FATE with usecases and technical information
-   * EVMS: legacy; no longer supported, drop
+   * EVMS: legacy; no longer supported, drop, not even for upgrade (see https://bugzilla.suse.com/show_bug.cgi?id=848821#c18)
-   * AI: Find out if we need upgrade support of EVMS

 Supported actions (LVM only):